Netcracker/KubeMarine/documentation/Troubleshooting.md

 ### Recommendations
 - Regularly monitor disk space usage and garbage collection thresholds to prevent DiskPressure issues.
-- Consider moving Docker storage to a dedicated disk to avoid running out of space on the main disk.

-**Note**: Not applicable.

 ### Upgrade Procedure to v1.28.3 Fails on ETCD Step